sunke123/hrnet-tmp/GET_STARTED_AGAIN.md

 [X] Multi-scale training (SimpleDet version): we've implemented multi-scale training strategy used in [SimpleDet](https://github.com/TuSimple/simpledet)

 [X] Multi-node & multi-gpu training: we've tested our code when training with multiple nodes (ONLY on AZURE!).
 Providing a MASTER IP and PORT.
+Training without SyncBN will reach normal results while training with SyncBN will fail.